Stone Center Staff

 As the new director of the Stone Center, Dr. Manigault-Bryant brings an array of experience to bear rooted in her life as a Black southern-born womanist attentive to folkways; grounded by her deep, interdisciplinary scholarly profile in Africana religious studies; centered in scholarship, service, and teaching that foregrounds Black women’s experiences; undergirded by her work as an innovative documentary filmmaker; refined by her campus-wide level administrative expertise; seasoned by her role as a dynamic, creative, and inclusive leader; and inspired by the ethics of care and delight which underpin all of her endeavors.

-Sheriff Drammeh is the Senior Program Manager for Arts Culture and Community Programs at the Sonja Haynes Stone Center.
-Since joining the Center in 2014, Sheriff has led planning and organizing efforts for the Annual Stone Memorial and Diaspora Lectures, the Diaspora Festival of Black and Independent Film, numerous art exhibitions hosted in the Stone Center’s Brown Gallery, cultural performances — among them the one-woman play on the life of Big Mama Thornton entitled “Houn’ Dawg” featuring artist Azusa SHESHE Dance and the one-man show “POWER!” on the life of Stokely Carmichael by DC-based actor/playwright Meshaun Labrone.
+Sheriff Drammeh is the Associate Director of the Sonja Haynes Stone Center.
+Since joining the Center in 2014, Sheriff has had the principal role of designing arts, culture, and community programs.
+This has included planning and organizing efforts for the Annual Stone Memorial and Diaspora Lectures, the Diaspora Festival of Black and Independent Film, and numerous art exhibitions hosted in the Stone Center’s Brown Gallery, cultural performances — among them the one-woman play on the life of Big Mama Thornton entitled “Houn’ Dawg” featuring artist Azusa SHESHE Dance and the one-man show “POWER!” on the life of Stokely Carmichael by DC-based actor/playwright Meshaun Labrone.
 Sheriff also coordinated symposia — on Amiri Baraka and the Black arts movement, Black bookstores, and the 1619 Project to name a few — and community workshops (including one on Bomba Dance) led by Stone Center guest artists.

 Sheriff holds undergraduate degrees in Political Science and Communication (with a minor in journalism) from NC State University and graduate degrees in International Development and Conflict Management from Brandeis University.